GD399-OSD/OSD-book/Introduction/20180429flosregulary.md

 "Free software" and "open source" describe the same category of software, more or less, but say different things about the software, and about values.
 The GNU Project continues to use the term "free software", to express the idea that freedom, not just technology, is important. [^About The Gnu Project- <https://www.gnu.org/gnu/thegnuproject.html>]

+Stallman is really here creating a critical design stance.
+Good segway to D&R.

 Anthony Dunne and Fiona Raby posit in "Designer As Author" that designers increasingly consider "alternative visions to those put forward by industry."[^Designer as Author] F/LOS presents real opportunities for doing just this.
-F/LOSS -- Linux, GIMP, Inkscape, Scribus for example -- is _not_ what the mainstream design industry is using.
-These not only provide alternative softwares that can be critical of "affirmative" (to use D&R's language) tools like Adobe Creative Cloud or Autodesk's suite of programs, but they also come from a differing set of ideological places.
+Stallman's framing of GNU is exactly this -- GNU is _not_ what the mainstream software is doing.
+So perhaps by using F/LOSS then a designer immediately engages in a ciritcal design exercise.
+Inkscape, Linux, Scribus, etc. are _not_ what the design industry is using.
+These not only provide alternative softwares that can be critical of "affirmative" designs (to use D&R's language) tools like Adobe Creative Cloud or Autodesk's suite of programs, but they also come from a differing set of ideological places.

 "Objects that are critical of industry's agenda are unlikely to be funded by industry ...
 Deisgn needs to mature and find ways of operating outside the tight constraints of servicing industry." [^designer as author]